5 Beginner Runner’s Frustrations And How To Overcome Them

 And the more you run, the more you do your own thing, the quicker you’ll settle down and the purpose of your running, FUN and HEALTH, will become your focus and primary objective.

-beginner Runner’s frustration 5: ‘I will get injured again’🤕
+The last of common beginner Runner’s frustrations (no 5): ‘I will get injured again’🤕

 Running is an impact sport and runners have better chances of getting injured than chess players or those who practice curling, badminton or bowls.